reciprocalreviews/reciprocalapp/DESIGN.md

 ## Routes

-The RR web application includes serveral routes to represent each of the data types above, and functionality for each.
+The RR web application includes serveral web application routes to represent each of the data types above, and functionality for each.

 ### Landing `/`

 **PURPOSE**.
-The goal of the landing page is to explain the value proposition of RR to editors, reviewers, and authors and help newcomers find how to log in
+The goal of the landing page is to 1) explain the value proposition of RR to editors, reviewers, and authors and 2) help newcomers orient to the application's key interaction points (how to log in to see their balance and how to find sources of interest for which to volunteer).

+The value propositions we want to communicate to editors are:

+- Increased quality and timeliness of reviews
+- Reduced difficulty identifying qualified and available reviewers
+- Reduced submission spam (where spam includes obviously out of scope submissions, some types of fraudulent submissions created by generative AI)

+The value proposition we want to communicate to authors are:

+- Faster review turnaround
+- Fairer distribution of peer review labor

 **FUNCTIONALITY**.
 The core functionality of the page is links to other parts of the site.